 August 30 (Required)

 You must have a complete draft of dissertation and your adviser must have given his or her approval to the Director of Career Outcomes.

 October 1 (Required)

-You must submit a complete draft of your dossier (except for cover letters) to the Placement Officer for review.
+You must submit a complete draft of your dossier (except for cover letters) to the Director of Career Outcomes for review.

 October 15 (Required)

-You must submit a near final list of jobs to the Placement Officer.
+You must submit a near final list of jobs to the Director of Career Outcomes.